 Average Tuition Cost for a Semester in Costa Rica

 Tuition is probably the most variable cost when studying overseas in Costa Rica.
 It’s hard to compare programs since they each offer a unique experience, we can start by looking at direct enrollment as opposed to studying with a third-party study abroad provider.
+Don't forget to research whether you are eligible for any scholarships for studying in Costa Rica.

 Unsure what "direct enrollment" or "third-party provider" means?
 Read more about these study abroad options and how they affect the cost of your semester abroad.